 How are chemical companies reacting to resistance?
 By coming up with new sprays.
 And if one spray won’t work?
 Use more, or, use two different sprays.

 Of course, the other ploy has been to genetically engineer crops that are resistant to the herbicide such as Monsanto’s Roundup resistant crops.
-But even these herbicides are proving ineffective as weeds develop resistance to Roundup.
+But even these herbicides are proving ineffective as weeds develop resistance to Roundup (PDF).
 Today, it’s estimated that half of American farms are home to Roundup resistant weeds.
 So how are seed companies including Dow and Monsanto reacting?
 By engineering crops that tolerate more and multiple herbicides.

 Though it barely mentioned in the Times story, the use of herbicides has caused tremendous environmental damage as well as having health consequences in humans.
 New horror stories seem to pop up everyday.
 And evidence of the harmful effects on Roundup, the most widely used herbicide, continues to mount.
 But what’s a few human lives (okay, more than a few) measured against combating something that claims as little as 10% of the world’s agricultural production?